savvyt/twitter/README.md

 ![alt text](assets/flow.png "Pipeline")

 This pipeline mainly relies on: the Twitter API, Python, and GCP.
-The Python script in this repo (`stream-to-pubsub.py`)lets the user stream in tweets about specific topics by letting the user input search phrases and hashtags at the command line.
-Once the program is running and the user has entered their search terms, the script accesses the Twitter API (credentials are stored in and pulled from Secret Manager), listens for tweets with those search terms, and sends them to Pub/Sub.
+The Python script in this repo (`stream-to-pubsub.py`) runs on a GCP VM and accesses the Twitter API (credentials are stored in and pulled from Secret Manager), listens for tweets with specific search terms (the script will prompt you to enter which phrases or hashtags you want the program to listen for), and sends them to Pub/Sub.
 Those Pub/Sub messages are then delivered to BigQuery via Dataflow and, finally, can be visualized using tools like DataStudio.

 ## Prereqs